Visit Wilmington and Its Island Beaches

 An inspiring place to start is Battleship North Carolina.
-Walk the nine decks of the restored World War II battleship, and see the crew quarters, engine rooms and museum.
+Walk the nine levels of the restored World War II battleship, and see the crew quarters, engine rooms and museum.

-Next, head to the Burgwin Wright House & Gardens.
+Next, head to the Burgwin-Wright House & Gardens.
 This beautifully restored Georgian-style home is decorated with 18th- and early 19th-century furnishings and graced by lovely gardens.
-Demonstrations are held in a colonial kitchen building, and you’ll find re-enactments in the 18th-century jail.
+Guided tours of the house and jail are offered daily and include stories of those who previously lived there.

 Have lunch at a waterfront restaurant or one of many eateries in downtown Wilmington.
 Spend the afternoon with Tour Old Wilmington, exploring the city’s historic district and learning what life was like there in the mid-to-late 1800s.

 Next, stop in at the Cape Fear Museum, North Carolina’s oldest history museum.
-The museum features a collection of more than 35,000 artifacts that showcase the history, science and culture of the state's southern coast.
+The museum features a collection of more than 56,000 artifacts that showcase the history, science and culture of our state's southern coast.